kenirwin/SortTetris/README.md

 This will generate a correctly-formatted JSON file `animals.json` in the `data-files` directory.
 When establishing a new JSON file, you will also need to create a new corresponging `settings_FILENAME.php` file in the `settings/` folder in order to play a game with that data file.

+### Infopages

+The `infopages/` directory contains infomrational or instructional materials to support learning.
+Links to relevant infopages are defined in the settings for each game.
+Users are encouraged to develop helpful infopages for any game they create.

+The `generate_infopage.php` script creates very simple infopages most suitable for known-item lists, such as presidents or instruments.
+The script lists all of the answers by category and links to the relevant Wikipedia page.
+Note: this is not a "smart" feature -- it speeds up the process of creating such a page, but may link to the "wrong" Wikipedia page (e.g. the "triagle" wikipedia page is about the shape, not about the musical instrument.)
+It is strongly suggested that you test and edit any infopages generated automatically.

+The `generate_infopage.php` script does not, by default, write a new file (to protect edited infopages from being accidentally overwritten.)
+To use the script to create a file, use the `>` directive to write a new file, e.g.

+`php generate_infopage.php presidents > infopages/presidents_test.html`

+To sort items alphabetically within their type, use the --sort flag:

+`php generate_infopage.php --sort animals > infopages/animals.html`

+Note: you might not want to sort items like presidents because they may have another valid ordering, such as chronological.

 ## Credits
 Written by Ken Irwin, Wittenberg University